Beginner

 18. How can you distribute a canvas app with all the employees in an organization?

-• Publish the app after building it.
+• Publish the app.

 19. What happens when Power Apps hits data row limit?

-• Power Apps has a row limit for non-delegable queries (default 500, maximum 2,000).
+Power Apps has a limit on how many records it can process for non-delegable queries (default 500, maximum 2,000).

 20. What is a Form in Power Apps and what are its types?

-Types of Forms in Power Apps
+Types of Forms

-1. Display Form (Read-Only)
+1. Display Form (Read-only)

 2. Edit Form (Create or Update)